Vitaliksobko/Reenbit-Test-Task/README.md

 - Go to the [https://frontpart.azurewebsites.net/login](https://frontpart.azurewebsites.net/login)

-- Register or log in  it may take a few seconds to load
+- Register or log in, it may take a few seconds to load

     - Use valid data: